openKolibri/halo-90/readme.md

 After 24 hours, the part has cured to its final hardness and has dried out completely.
 It can then be processed further with magnets and dye.

-#### Production Scaling Cases
-The master moulds can create secondary masters out of resin which could then be used to make gang moulds, allowing for multiple castings in parallel.

-![gangMoulds]

 #### Magnets
 The magnets are `6 mm x 1 mm` `N52` neodynium magnets that are glued in with UHU Max Repair Extreme adhesive.
 They are coated in `Ni-Cu-Ni`, at around `12 um`.
 The magnets are a very tight fit in their countersinks and are glued in to fit securely.
 They have a fixed orientation between both parts made, so swapping tops or bottoms with other sets is possible.
 There are few adhesives that work well when bonding two materials together that are already difficult to glue.